Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB

 • Maximum memory bandwidth is 322.3 GB/s on Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB and 448 GB/s on MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB.

-• GDDR version is GDDR6 on Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB and GDDR7 on MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB.
+• Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB uses GDDR6 memory, while MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB uses the newer GDDR7 memory.

 • OpenCL version is 2.2 on Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB and 3 on MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB.

-• AMD SAM is supported on Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB and Intel Resizable BAR is supported on MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB.
+• Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB uses AMD SAM, while MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB uses Intel Resizable BAR.

-• RGB lighting is available on Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB but not available on MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB.
+• RGB lighting is featured on Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB but is not present on MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB.

-• The number of supported displays is 3 on Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB and 4 on MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB.
+• Supported displays number 3 on Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB and 4 on MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB.

-• DisplayPort outputs are 2 on Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB and 3 on MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB.
+• DisplayPort outputs total 2 on Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB and 3 on MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB.

 • GPU architecture is RDNA 4.0 on Asus TUF Gaming Radeon RX 9060 XT OC Edition 16GB and Blackwell on MSI GeForce RTX 5060 Ti Shadow 2X Plus 16GB.